LOADING ...

 Actually, it was her food.

-Pike's would try to feed her pop-tarts and fish sticks,
+Pike's mother would try to her pop-tarts and fish sticks,

-But pike would calmly remove the food and fix
+But pike would calmly the offensive food and fix

-Herself a of oatmeal which she would strap onto her
+Herself a bowl of oatmeal she would strap onto her

-Head with scotch tape, and then around the house
+Head with scotch tape, and walk around the house

-You tell they were ratty and old, though
+You couldn't tell were ratty and old, though

 As she had covered with tinfoil